andremun/InstanceSpace/README.md

 The unique advantage of visualising algorithm performance in the instance space, rather than as a small set of summary statistics averaged across a selected collection of instances, is the nuanced analysis that becomes possible to explain strengths and weaknesses and examine interesting variations in performance that may be hidden by tables of summary statistics.

-This repository provides a set of MATLAB tools to perform a complete Instance Space Analysis within an automated pipeline.
+This repository provides a set of MATLAB tools for performing a complete Instance Space Analysis as part of an automated pipeline.
 It is also the computational engine that powers the Melbourne Algorithm Test Instance Library with Data Analytics ([MATILDA](http://matilda.unimelb.edu.au/matilda/)) web tools for online analysis.
 For further information on the Instance Space Analysis methodology, see [here](http://matilda.unimelb.edu.au/matilda/our-methodology).

 If you follow the Instance Space Analysis methodology, please cite as follows: